COMPASS Program

 COMPASS PEI

-Goals of the project
+- Goals of the Program

 COMPASS aims to effectively guide and continually improve youth health promotion research and practice.
 The purpose of COMPASS is to evaluate how changes in programs, policies, or built environment resources within schools or surrounding communities are related to changes in youth risk factors and health outcomes.
 COMPASS also aims to support the use of the data collected within the school community to improve health and well-being.

-PEI COMPASS Study Previous Results
+- PEI COMPASS Program Previous Results

 2022-2023